Leaving an Abusive Job is Like Leaving an Abusive Relationship

 Wendy worked as a product/project manager for a Fortune 50 technology company.
 She worked in a division that was acquired and then integrated into the main company.
 Wendy never felt like she fit into the corporate culture after her original employer was acquired.

-Musical chairs occurred with her first boss, and new one rotated into her office every few months.
+Musical chairs occurred with her first boss, and a new one rotated into her office every few months.
 Wendy’s next team lead began to treat her in an abusive manner.
 The kicker was that her team leader purposely baited her to go to human resources.

 Wendy was given projects in which she was not privy to the important information she needed in order to be successful.
 She was set up to fail.